MarthGimenzo/bread-baking-advisor/README.md

 • A feature to view graphs of specific types of bread.
 The user will be able to see a timeline of the consumption of a type of bread in the last 4 weeks for a specific day.

+• A feature to view the numbers inside the bars of the barcharts.
+This will make the barcharts more clear.

 ## Technologies Used

 - HTML